 Another technique that works well, but obviously isn’t 100% effective, is watermarking or embossing your images with some kind of easily identifiable mark.
 Watermarking an image is fairly easy and does not interfere with legitimate visitors viewing the image which is why most online galleries like DeviantART use watermarking to protect their artist’s images and discourage any potential theivery.

 Virtually any decent graphic program like Photoshop or Paintshop can be use to watermark or emboss an image relatively quickly.
 There are also several dedicated watermarking programs out there on the market, but I haven’t personally used them.
 If there is a particular watermarking program that you have used and would recommend, please let us know about it in the comment section below.

 If you have access to Photoshop or a similar program, however, watermarking your images is a fast and painless process.
 If you’re interested, we’ve created a short tutorial on How to Watermark your Images in Photoshop in under two minutes.

-[Update: If you are interested in watermarking your images but don't have access to Photoshop, we recently did a short video tutorial on our Skinny WordPress sister site on how to watermark images for free without using Photoshop ]
+[Update: If you are interested in watermarking your images but don't have access to Photoshop, we recently did a short video tutorial on our Skinny WP sister site on how to watermark images for free without using Photoshop ]

 Slice and Dicing your Images